kvnptl/safety_detector_robot/README.md

 I am considering the +ve slope line and -ve slope line for making it a triangle.

-Code: Using For loop to check data from peak to the bottom (as shown by the array in the figure)4
+Code: Using For loop to check data from peak to the bottom (as shown by the array in the figure)

 ![algo](https://github.com/kvnptl/safety_detector_robot/blob/main/results/logic_overview.png)